susefranssen/Global_genome_diversity_Ldonovani_complex/12_repeats/12_README.md

 # Repeat annotation

-The ".sh" script on the console was run first but is dependent on the file structure of the server it was run:
+The ".sh" script was run first but is dependent on the file structure of the server it was run:

 **a24_repets.sh**